yaseenkady/tree.pro/raw/0_congenital/22q11_syndrome.md

 # >

+TETRALOGY OF FALLOT

 Truncus arteriosus

-Tetralogy of Fallot